-Located amongst the rocky hills of the Palmwag Concession, Desert Rhino Camp boards travelers in a secluded area of Namibia while on African safari.
-Eight Meru-style canvas tents are lofted on wooden decks above the desolate terrain, and contain twin or double beds, mosquito nets, a comfortable reading chair, and writing table.
-Each tent also house en-suite facilities including a hand basin, flush toilet and shower.
-The large common areas include dining facilities, a lounge area, and bar.
+Located amongst the rocky hills of the Palmwag Concession, Desert Rhino Camp boards travelers in a secluded area of Namibia while on an African safari.
+Eight Meru-style canvas tents are lofted on wooden decks above the desolate terrain and contain twin or double beds, mosquito nets, a comfortable reading chair, and a writing table.
+Each tent also houses en-suite facilities, including a hand basin, flush toilet, and shower.
+The large common areas include dining facilities, a lounge area, and a bar.

-Desert Rhino Camp functions as a collaborative effort between Wilderness Safaris and the Save the Rhino Trust (SRT) - an NGO that has been has been instrumental in the preservation of these rare, desert adapted black rhino.
+Desert Rhino Camp functions as a collaborative effort between Wilderness Safaris and the Save the Rhino Trust (SRT) - an NGO that has been instrumental in the preservation of these rare, desert-adapted black rhinos.
 Having barely survived the slaughter of '80s and '90s throughout other parts of Africa, the black rhino population has doubled since the formation of the SRT.

 Activities: